ibexa/documentation-user/docs/personalization/enable_personalization.md

 First, you must accept the terms and conditions of the Personalization service.

 1\.
-Go to the Back Office.
+Go to the back office.

 2\.
 On the left panel, go to **Personalization** > **Dashboard**.